DemonRevoked/TheDigitalHeist/challenges/sc-01-logview/STUDENT_GUIDE.md

 **Stage 1:**
 1. ✅ Successfully exploited path traversal to access `../secrets/vault.key`
-2. ✅ Retrieved the key: `RDxlT2USNk6yFo1Ejmenl1tkrJ4vGz9T2YKrqOQT`
+2. ✅ Retrieved the key: (your deployment-specific key)
 3. ✅ Understood how the vulnerability works

 **Stage 2:**